Skip to main content

 A: Let's think step by step.

-• Adds the magic phrase "Let's think step by step" to prompts without providing examples
+• Adds the "Let's think step by step" trigger phrase without providing examples

 • surprisingly effective across models and tasks despite requiring no demonstrations.